 Criticism Can Be Painful

-Hearing our parenting decisions critiqued by our kids, even though it’s developmentally normal, can be painful.
+Even though it’s a normal part transitioning to adulthood, hearing our parenting decisions critiqued by our kids, can be painful.
 That’s especially true when teens don’t deliver their message in the most kind, mature, or understanding way.

 Teens are intelligent and can articulate and “show flashes of adult thinking,” says McConville.
 But it’s important to remember that teens are still developing the ability to apply abstract thinking to interpersonal relationships, which he says is the last area to mature cognitively.